romariome/BSC_Token_Helper/README.md

 I am not a member of the project team and I am just a simple member of the community but I would like to help the community.

-note: BlockBank is AI-powered, traditional mobile banking experience with seamless crypto integration, with a very impersive view!
+note: BlockBank is AI-powered, traditional mobile banking experience with seamless crypto integration, with a very imperssive view!

 website: https://blockbank.ai